Only PM should present Poland's EU stance, says president's top aide | Law-Order

-Nobody other than the prime minister should communicate Poland's position on its European Union budget veto, the president's top aide said in an interview published on Sunday, amid conflicting signals from members of government on the issue.
+Nobody other than the prime minister should communicate Poland's position on its European Union budget veto, the president's chief of staff said in an interview published on Sunday, amid conflicting signals from members of government on the issue.

 Polish Deputy Prime Minister Jaroslaw Gowin said on Thursday that Poland would be ready to drop its veto if EU leaders endorsed an explanatory declaration on the link between EU funds and the rule of law, but the next day Prime Minister Mateusz Morawiecki said the country's position had not changed.
 "In a situation of tense negotiations like we are in today, announcements on the negotiations must come from a single source.
 This source is Prime Minister Mateusz Morawiecki," the president's chief of staff Krzysztof Szczerski told state-run news agency PAP.